 by Hani Mardini

-Hani Mardini, LEED AP BD+C is an associate principal in Vanderweil’s Boston corporate office.
+Hani Mardini, LEED AP BD+C, is an associate at Vanderweil Engineers in Boston.